-Clinton Metropolitan Housing Authority is a Public Housing Agency in Wilmington, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Clinton Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Clinton Metropolitan Housing Authority serves Clinton County.

 Representatives of Clinton Metropolitan Housing Authority may be available by phone at (937) 382-5749.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 10/19/2021, it is not known if Clinton Metropolitan Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Clinton Metropolitan Housing Authority manages 258 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of June 30th, 2021: